 Bamboo : Bamboo contains active ingredients like Beta-sitosterol, Vitamin C, Oleic Acid.
 Intake of Beta-sitosterol along with Anastrozole treatment for Endometrial Carcinoma causes a decrease in a specific biochemical pathway which is called PI3K-AKT-MTOR Signaling, and this is a very positive effect.
 Bamboo hence should be eaten with Anastrozole treatment for Endometrial Carcinoma.
 (Zhang-Qi Cao et al, Front Pharmacol., 2019, Andrea Cavazzoni et al, Cancer Lett., 2012; Felicia Roncolato et al, Cochrane Database Syst Rev., 2019)

-Should I take this Nutritional Supplement for Endometrial Carcinoma?
+Should I take this Nutritional Supplement with Anastrozole treatment?

 Black Seed : Black Seed nutritional supplements contain active ingredients such as Thymoquinone which have CYP3A4 interactions with Anastrozole treatment, and hence should not be used.
 Also, Black Seed supplement does not show benefit on other biochemical pathways that could improve the Anastrozole treatment efficacy in Endometrial Carcinoma.
 (Ahmed A Albassam et al, Saudi Pharm J., 2018; Landry K Kamdem et al, Br J Clin Pharmacol., 2010)